fieldtrip/website/tutorial/beamformer.md

 The purpose of cfg.dics.projectnoise will become more clear in the section on Neural Activity Index.
 The purpose of lambda is discussed in Exercise 6.

-Save the outpu
+Save the output:

     save sourcePost_nocon sourcePost_nocon

 The beamformer procedure estimates the power in the beta frequency band at each grid point in the brain volume.
 The grid of estimated power values can be plotted superimposed on the anatomical MRI.
 This requires the output of **[ft_sourceanalysis](/reference/ft_sourceanalysis)** (see above or download from the [FieldTrip ftp server (sourcePost_nocon.mat)](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/beamformer/sourcePost_nocon.mat)) and the subject's MRI (also is available from the [ftp server (Subject01.zip)](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/Subject01.zip)).

     load sourcePost_nocon

 The function **[ft_sourceinterpolate](/reference/ft_sourceinterpolate)** aligns the measure of power increase with the structural MRI of the subject.
 The alignment is done according to the anatomical landmarks (nasion, left and right ear canal) that were both determined in the MEG measurement and in the MRI scan.
-Using the ft_volumereslice function before doing the interpolation ensures that the MRI is well behaved, because the reslicing causes the voxel axes to be aligned with the head coordinate axe
+Using the ft_volumereslice function before doing the interpolation ensures that the MRI is well behaved, because the reslicing causes the voxel axes to be aligned with the head coordinate axes:

     mri = ft_read_mri('Subject01.mri');
     mri = ft_volumereslice([], mri);